 Who is the FNA?
 YOU are the FNA - ALL Fishtown residents and business owners are welcome.
 Whether you’re new to the neighborhood or a lifelong resident, the FNA is your community group, and is run entirely by unpaid neighborhood volunteers.
 Membership dues are $5 annually, but are NOT required to participate in meetings & Committees.
 All FNA meetings are free and open to the public, typically held at the Fishtown Recreation Center.

-2020 Board Officers Joe Kain (President) Monica King (Vice President) Trevor Linton (Treasurer) Phil Harter (Secretary)
+2021 Board Officers Jon Geeting (President) Karen Javaruski (Vice President) Trevor Linton (Treasurer) Ajay Joshi (Communications) Kate Stewart (Secretary)

-Committee Chairs Katherine Clayton (Events) Jaime Fluehr (Public Safety) Ellis Mair (Beautification) Maggie O'Brien (Outreach) Ian Wilson (Zoning)
+Committee Chairs Carol Christner (Fundraising, Finance) Katherine Clayton (Events) Jaime Fluehr (Public Safety) Ellis Mair (Beautification) Maggie O'Brien (Outreach) Ian Wilson (Zoning)

 What area is considered Fishtown?
 Fishtown's boundaries are the subject of much debate, but as defined in our Articles of Incorporation, they are from the Delaware River to Laurel Street, Laurel Street to Front Street, Front Street to Norris Street, Norris Street to Trenton Avenue, Trenton Avenue to Frankford Avenue, Frankford Avenue to York Street, and York Street to the Delaware River.
 (All border streets include odd and even addresses.)